Joe Staley

-Joseph Andrew Staley (born August 30, 1984) is an American former football offensive tackle who played his entire career for the San Francisco 49ers of the National Football League (NFL).
-He played college football at Central Michigan and was drafted by the 49ers in the first round of the 2007 NFL Draft.
+Joseph Andrew Staley (born August 30, 1984) is an American former professional football player who spent his entire career as an offensive tackle for the San Francisco 49ers of the National Football League (NFL).
+He played college football for the Central Michigan Chippewas and was selected by the 49ers in the first round of the 2007 NFL draft.

-High school career
+Early life

-While attending Rockford High School (Rockford, Michigan), Staley earned two letters in football and two in track.
+While attending Rockford High School in Rockford, Michigan, Staley earned two letters in football and two in track.
 He was named Grand Rapids Press Dream Team member.
 During his high school career, he caught 24 passes for 559 yards, and earned seven touchdowns as a prep senior.
 Staley was ranked No. 13 overall prospect by the Detroit Free Press and No. 49 by the Detroit News.

 Staley was also a standout track and field athlete for the Rockford High School track team.
 During this time he set three school records.
 In the 200-meter dash, he set a record with a time of 21.9 seconds.
 In the 4 × 100 metres relay, he placed with a time of 42.56 seconds, and in the 4 × 200m relay, he finished with a time of 1:27.86 minutes.
 He also placed sixth in state in the 200 meters to earn all-state honors.
 The team was fourth in the 4 × 100m, fourth in 4 × 200m and sixth in 4 × 400m.
 His time of 21.9 seconds in the 200 meters ranks as the fastest among offensive linemen ever in the NFL.